Offa's Dyke Map Booklet

 Free 1st Class postage on UK orders.
 European postage from £2 per item.
 Worldwide postage from £3 per item.
 If you're not happy with your purchase for any reason, we'll give you a full refund.

 Map of the 177 mile (283km) Offa's Dyke Path National Trail, between Sedbury (near Chepstow) and Prestatyn.
 The trail takes 2 weeks to walk, and is suitable for walkers at all levels of experience.
-This compact booklet of OS 1:25,000 maps shows the full route, providing all of the mapping you need to complete the trail.
+This compact booklet of OS 1:25,000 maps shows the full route, providing all of the mapping you need, and is included with the guidebook.

 - This walk is exceptional in all seasons, though the Black Mountains and Clwydian range deserve respect in winter conditions, and especially in mist, since there are few landmarks on the Black Mountain ridge